japan-biographical-db/jbdb.github.io/persons.md

 Note that any complementary relation gets automatically created, so you do not need to do that yourself.
 For example, since we added the relation that Tanaka Ichirō is the son of Tanaka Keitei, after saving the new person entry the relation that Tanaka Keitei is the father of Tanaka Ichirō gets automatically added as well.

-Determined by gender automatically.
-Note that if gender is set to "Unknown or other", we default to treating this as "Male" for kinship relations, so that we are consistent in assigning complementary relations (PLUS, generic "child of" does not exist.)
+For complementary relations that are gender-dependent (e.g. brother/sister), the appropriate relation is determined automatically by the gender you set in the "Basic information" tab.
+Note that if gender is set to "Unknown or other", we default to treating this as "Male" for kinship relations, so that we are consistent in assigning complementary relations.<sup id="a4">[4](#f4)</sup>

 ### Non-kinship relations<a name="non-kinship-relations"></a>